byoda/byoda-python/docs/infrastructure/create_a_service.md

 sudo nginx -s reload
 ```

 Services typically need to store data about their members.
-With Byoda, services are not allowed to persist data about their members but are allowed to cache that data.
+With Byoda, services are not allowed to persist data (with just a very few exceptions) about their members but are allowed to cache that data.
 The reference implementation of the service server uses Redis to temporarily store information as Redis can automatically remove expired data.

 To install Redis, first install docker as per the [Docker instructions](https://docs.docker.com/engine/install/ubuntu/) and then launch the redis container.
 ```